The complete separation of the two finer asymptotic $\ell_{p}$ structures for $1\le p<\infty$

-We remind that it was proved in \cite{AGLM} that whenever a Banach space admits a uniformly unique joint spreading model with respect to some family satisfying certain stability conditions, then it satisfies a property concerning its bounded linear operators, called the Uniform Approximation on Large Subspaces property (see \cite[Theorem 5.17]{AGLM} and \cite[Theorem 5.23]{AGLM}).
+We recall the main result from \cite{AGLM}, stating that whenever a Banach space admits a uniformly unique joint spreading model with respect to some family satisfying certain stability conditions, then it satisfies a property concerning its bounded linear operators called the Uniform Approximation on Large Subspaces property (see \cite[Theorem 5.17]{AGLM} and \cite[Theorem 5.23]{AGLM}).

-\begin{dfn}[\cite{MMT}] A Banach space $X$ is called Asymptotic $\ell_p$, $1\leq p<\infty$, (resp.
-Asymptotic $c_0$) if there exists a constant $C$ such that in a two-player $n$-turn game $G(n,p,C)$, where in each turn $k=1,\ldots,n$ player (S) picks a finite codimensional subspace $Y_k$ of $X$ and then player (V) picks a normalized vector $x_k\in Y_k$, player (S) has a winning strategy to force player (V) to pick a sequence $(x_k)_{k=1}^n$ that is $C$-equivalent to the unit vector basis of $\ell^n_p$ (resp. $\ell^\infty_n)$. \end{dfn}
+\begin{dfn}[\cite{MMT}] A Banach space $X$ is called Asymptotic $\ell_p$, $1\leq p<\infty$, (resp., Asymptotic $c_0$) if there exists a constant $C$ such that in a two-player $n$-turn game $G(n,p,C)$, where in each turn $k=1,\ldots,n$, player (S) picks a finite codimensional subspace $Y_k$ of $X$, and then player (V) picks a normalized vector $x_k\in Y_k$, player (S) has a winning strategy to force player (V) to pick a sequence $(x_k)_{k=1}^n$ that is $C$-equivalent to the unit vector basis of $\ell^n_p$ (resp., $\ell_\infty^n)$. \end{dfn}

 Although this is not the initial formulation, it is equivalent and follows from \cite[Subsection 1.5]{MMT}.
 The typical example of a non-classical Asymptotic $\ell_p$ space is the Tsirelson space from \cite{FJ}.
-This is a reflexive Asymptotic $\ell_1$ space and it is the dual of Tsirelson's original space from \cite{T} that is Asymptotic $c_0$.
-Finally, whenever a Banach space is Asymptotic $\ell_p$ or Asymptotic $c_0$, then it admits a uniformly unique joint spreading model with respect to $\mathscr{F}_0(X)$ (see, e.g., \cite[Corollary 4.12]{AGLM}).
+This is a reflexive Asymptotic $\ell_1$ space, and it is the dual of Tsirelson's original space from \cite{T} which is Asymptotic $c_0$.
+Finally, whenever a Banach space is Asymptotic $\ell_p$ or Asymptotic $c_0$, it admits a uniformly unique joint spreading model with respect to $\mathscr{F}_0(X)$ (see, e.g., \cite[Corollary 4.12]{AGLM}).

-The above definition is the coordinate free version of the notion of an asymptotic $\ell_p$ Banach space with a basis introduced by V. D. Milman and N. Tomczak Jaegermann in \cite{MT}.
+The above definition is the coordinate-free version of the notion of an asymptotic $\ell_p$ Banach space with a basis introduced by V. D. Milman and N. Tomczak-Jaegermann in \cite{MT}.

 \begin{dfn}[\cite{MT}] Let $X$ be a Banach space with a Schauder basis $(e_i)_i$ and $1\le p< \infty$.
-We say that the Schauder basis $(e_i)_i$ of $X$ is asymptotic $\ell_p$ if there exist positive constants $D_1$ and $D_2$ such that, for all $n\in\N$, there exists $N(n)\in\N$ with the property that whenever $N(n)\le x_1\le \cdots\le x_n$ are vectors in $X$ then
+We say that the Schauder basis $(e_i)_i$ of $X$ is asymptotic $\ell_p$ if there exist positive constants $D_1$ and $D_2$ such that for all $n\in\N$, there exists $N(n)\in\N$ with the property that whenever $N(n)\le x_1< \cdots< x_n$ are vectors in $X$, then

 Specifically, we say that $(e_i)_i$ is $D$-asymptotic $\ell_p$ for $D=D_1D_2$.
 The definition of an asymptotic $c_0$ space is given similarly. \end{dfn}